 In the world of photography, you can only be as good as your equipment.
 Make sure you have the right camera, lighting, lenses, and bodies.
-There’s a lot that goes into taking freelance photography (which you probably know by now).
+There’s a lot that goes into taking photography for aspiring freelancer ideas which you probably know by now).

 #4: Make a Great Website

 If you don’t have a great website, you need to make one.
 It’s a way to show potential customers how great you are, and it also attracts new customers organically.